 Banks often offer savings accounts with higher interest rates when you don’t make any withdrawals.
 Considering that you are saving money for a home loan deposit, you are likely to not make withdrawals.

 Hence, these accounts make for a good source of savings due to the high-interest rate and it also gives you an incentive to not get tempted to dip into your savings.
 And if you are under 30, some banks might offer you higher-interest options.
 Be sure to ask your bank what types of high interest savings accounts and incentives they offer!

-Mortgage payments, plus costs of owning a home could be significantly higher than your current rent, as homeownership comes with a few additional costs – from council rates to maintenance – that you don’t have to worry about when renting.
+Mortgage payments, plus the costs of owning a home, could be significantly higher than your current rent, as homeownership comes with a few additional costs – from council rates to maintenance – that you don’t have to worry about when renting.